top of page

 Catalyst Kids - 1.jpeg

-At 10:30am, kids under the age of 13 years old head to their designated meeting areas by age group with their volunteers (as agreed on by consensus with their group.
+At 10:15am, kids under the age of 13 years old head to their designated meeting areas by age group with their volunteers (as agreed on by consensus with their group.
 This could be an adjoining dining room, kitchen, additional living room, basement, upstairs area, backyard in warmer weather months etc.).

-Each Sunday morning will include a time of dynamic video teaching, discussion questions, and a fun planned activity.
+Each Sunday morning will include a time of video teaching, discussion questions, and a fun planned activity.
 SPARK volunteers and parents collaborate together on other fun elements that may be included as a part of the morning.
 Kids and SPARK volunteers will rejoin the rest of the group at noon for lunch.

 In a day and age where kids experience so much social anxiety with being around large groups of kids they don't know, we believe that being around fun loving adults that are personally interested in them can make their Catalyst experience something they look forward to whether there are 10 other kids present or if it's just one or two kids with our SPARK leaders.